Lillian Trasher: Arrival in Egypt and starting the orphanage

 Arriving in Assiout, (some 230 miles south of Cairo), she soon met a man who came to the mission house seeking someone to attend to a dying woman nearby.
 Lillian and an older woman named Sela went to see the woman, who died shortly after they arrived, but left them her malnourished baby girl, clinging to life.
 When they arrived, their Arabic translator told Miss Trasher that the old woman then holding the baby (its grandmother) planned to throw it into the great river Nile.
 At the thought of this Lillian Trasher could not leave the baby, whom she named Fareida.
 Thus she defied her then-mission organization and began an orphanage.
 By the turn of 1918 her orphanage family had grown to fifty children and eight widows.
 When Trasher returned to the States briefly in 1919 (Britain expelled foreigners during civil unrest) and saw the financial and prayer support to be found in the Assemblies of God, Trasher joined the missions-oriented movement.
 Upon returning to Egypt, she expanded her mission to include widows and the blind.

 Lillian Trasher worked 50 years among Egypt's orphans and other forgotten people, from 1911 to 1961, without a furlough, including through the Nazi occupation during World War II.

 Death and legacy

 By the time she died in 1961, the Lillian Trasher Orphanage had grown to some 1200 children.
 Today, the institution is entirely the responsibility of the Assemblies of God of Egypt, with 85% of its daily needs being met by donations from the Presbyterian churches of Egypt, the Soul Salvation Society, and other Egyptian church bodies.

 "Mama" Lillian lies buried on her orphanage's cemetery.
 In accordance with Egyptian law she was buried the same day that she died.
 The orphanage she founded still helps people to this day.

+The Episcopal Church recognizes the date of her death as a feast.